 The Year 10 and 11 curriculum is based on the UK National Curriculum.
-Most students take six core subjects and three or four optional subjects at (I)GCSE or three optional subjects at BTEC, resulting in a total of nine or ten examinations at the end of Year 11.
+Most students take six core subjects and four optional subjects at (I)GCSE and one BTEC, resulting in a total of nine or ten examinations at the end of Year 11.

-GCSEs are graded in numbers from 9 - 1, 9 being the top grade and 4 being a satisfactory standard.
+GCSEs are graded in numbers from 9-1, 9 being the top grade and 4 being a satisfactory standard.